Samsung Galaxy R: Memory

 The Galaxy R features 1 GB of dedicated RAM and 8 GB of internal mass storage.
-Within the battery compartment there is an external microSD card slot.
+Within the battery compartment there is an external dedicated microSDHC card slot.

 Display

 The Samsung Galaxy R uses a 108.5 mm WVGA Super CLEAR LCD (SC-LCD) capacitive touchscreen.
-It has a 4.2" 16 million colours screen, without using the Pentile matrix.
+It has a 4.2" 16 million color screen, without using the Pentile matrix.

 Camera

 On the back of the device is a 5-megapixel camera with single LED flash that can record videos in high-definition 720p.
 There is also a fixed-focus front-facing 1.3-megapixel camera for video calling, taking photos as well as general video recording.
 The video recording has been criticized for the lack of focus.